flormarper/quiz15-albertTest/README.md

 #Welcome to Alberto version of QUIZ
 # quiz15-albertTest

-This repository has been update for Exercise in :
+This repository has been update for Examples in :

-Modulo8_ProyectoQuizIII:GestionListasQuizes_CrearEditarBorrar
+Modulo9_ProyectoQuizIV: CrearModerarComentarios EnQuizes_RelacionarLasTablasBD_SesionAutentiofcarAutorizar_HTTPSeguro (HTTPS)

 This repository based on https://github.com/jquemada/quiz-2015/commits/master Visit : https://quiz-2015.herokuapp.com/